Schneefall/RiftbreakerMerger/README.md

 - "scripts/research/research_tree_survival.rt"
 - "scripts/blueprint_tables/weapon_stats.dat"

-by recursively adding new and updating existing values.
+by recursively adding new and updating existing values, so the load-order still matters.
+It is currently not possible to remove values.
 The results are packed into "zzz_ResearchMerge.zip".

 ## For Mod Authors